 Call for pilot projects on data sharing applications

 Sharing data between companies creates innovations and services.
-Sitra is issuing a call for funding applications to collect experiences and lessons learned on data sharing.
-The call, aimed at businesses and other organisations, also investigates the functioning and practical business benefits of the European Gaia-X network model focusing on data sharing.
-The call is open until 29 September 2023.
+Sitra issued a call for funding applications to collect experiences and lessons learned on data sharing.
+The call, aimed at businesses and other organisations, also investigated the functioning and practical business benefits of the European Gaia-X network model focusing on data sharing.
+The call has been closed 29 September 2023.

 What is it about?